Airmont, New York: History

 Around 2005, Congregation Mischknois Lavier Yakov proposed building a yeshiva and a boarding school with a 70-adult student dormitory (with provisions for their families, which could result in a population of several hundred individuals) on 19 acre of land.
 Town residents opposed this, causing legal action including meetings and lawsuits.
 In 2005, the U.S. federal government filed a civil rights lawsuit accusing Airmont of discriminating on the basis of religion and violating the Religious Land Use and Institutionalized Persons Act (RLUIPA) and the Fair Housing Act by banning boarding houses.

 In 2011, Airmont and the federal government reached a settlement and Airmont agreed to amend its zoning code to allow Mischknois Lavier Yakov to build a school with student housing.
 The agreement included a $10,000 civil penalty against Airmont and marked the second time federal prosecutors had intervened in Airmont zoning affairs since its 1991 incorporation.
 In 2018 nothing has happened and the zoning has expired.
 The congregation complex will most likely never happen.

-On December 2, 2020, The Department of Justice filed another lawsuit, alleging that there was religious discrimination through land use policies that violate previous court rulings and federal law.
+On December 2, 2020, the Department of Justice filed another lawsuit, alleging that there was religious discrimination through land use policies that violate previous court rulings and federal law.

 In September 2021, the Republican deputy mayor of Airmont, Brian Downey, was arrested on multiple weapons charges after police discovered 16 assault weapons, 13 illegal silencers, and other guns and gun parts inside his home while executing a search warrant.
 Investigators also found a stash of fake IDs, including fake FBI credentials.
+In February 2023, Downey pled guilty to a federal gun charge as part of a plea deal; by pleading guilty to a felony, he automatically forfeited his position as deputy mayor under New York state law.

+In October 2023, the Department of Justice settled its discrimination lawsuit with the village, over zoning of places of worship.
+Negotiation of the settlement was assisted by the fact that, since the lawsuit had been filed, control of the Village Board had passed to the local Hasidic community and its allies.